chaosmaou/wivrn-guide/README.md

 Go to the [GitHub](https://github.com/galister/wlx-overlay-s/releases) page and download the latest AppImage from the releases page.

 Then open Bazaar and search for "Gear Lever" and install it.
-We will use it to install and manage AppImages on your system
+We will use it to install and manage AppImages on your system.

 Once downloaded, right click on the Appimage file on your computer and select “Open with Gear Lever”.